runtimeverification/quiz/blogpost.md

 You get a decrement underflow.
 And obviously, right?
 This is not an error in `dec`: it's an error in the fate we wrote.
-Decrementing 0 is an error!
+Decrementing 0 is an error in Hoon!

+Let's fix our fate:
 The first way is to exclude the sample 0 (the only one with this issue).
 We can do that by "dropping" that sample: